metaplex-foundation/metaplex-android/README.md

 Curently its only used to retrive json data off-chain.

-### URLSharedStorageDriver
+### OkHttpSharedStorageDriver

-This will use URLShared networking.
-Which is the default iOS networking implmentation.
-This maybe the most useful call.
+This will use OkHttp networking.
+Which is the most popular Android networking implmentation library.
+This maybe the most useful implementation.

 ### MemoryStorageDriver